Frequently asked questions (FAQs)

 Student Resources

-Assigning student resources: How do I student assign resources?
+How do I assign student resources?

-• To assign a resource, select the resource and click ‘Assign’.
+• Select the resource and click ‘Assign’.

-• Select a start date and end date for the assignment.
-(End date is optional.)
+• Select a start date and end date for the assignment (end date is optional).

 • Choose the class or student to assign the resource to.